sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 Throughout a career, the data scientist will communicate various findings and insights to a variety of audiences, from stakeholders within an organization to hundreds of people at a public conference.
 The topic is so important that a 6 week accelerated summer course is dedicated to the study of communicative practices for Stockton University's Data Science program.

-The goals of the course are to learn how to develop an argument with data science techniques, share ideas and knowledge with diverse audiences, and formulate a balanced perspective on an issue or topic from the field of data science.

 The book used as the primary resource for course material is Randy Olsen's _Houston, We Have a Narrative_.
 A link to purchase can be found [here](https://www.amazon.com/Houston-We-Have-Narrative-Science/dp/022627084X) for about $15 paperback on Amazon.
 The author is [Scientist-turned filmmaker](http://www.randyolsonproductions.com/randy_olson/randy_olson_index.html) Randy Olsen, not [Life Epigenetics AI researcher](http://www.randalolson.com) Randy Olsen.

+The goals of the course were to learn how to develop an argument with data science techniques, share ideas and knowledge with diverse audiences, and formulate a balanced perspective on an issue or topic from the field of data science.
+This post focuses on accomplishing these objectives by means of sound narrative structure, which ultimately develops narrative intuition.

 ## Science and Communication: Where the Problem Lies